 SIMAP will offer Basic functionality free, while providing a suite of additional useful features for a nominal license fee.
 This model will allow UNH to cover the costs of continuing to offer and support this tool for the good of the entire campus sustainability community.
 The basic version is also supported, through the partnership with Second Nature.
 In addition, all Presidents’ Climate Leadership Commitment signatories will have a 40% reduction in costs for the upgraded versions.
 The basic free version and nominal cost Tier 1 will be available in September 2017.
 Tier 2 will be available in December 2018.

-- Tier 2 will be available late in 2018
+- Tier 2 will be available in late 2018

 Basic: At no cost, the basic access to the tool will provide the calculation of the campus carbon and nitrogen footprint.
-This basic access will be available on a web platform where users can enter and store their data for up to two months.
+This basic access will be available on a web platform where users can enter and store their data for two months.

-Some of the Tier 1 features will be:
+Some of the Tier 1 features are:

 - Import and export of all input data, emissions factors and results—for ease of use and manipulation in MS Excel

 - Nitrogen footprint results based on data entered for GHG inventory (as well as on optional additional entry of food purchasing data

 - The ability to add and manage multiple users for one institutional account

 - Export to the Second Nature Reporting Platform for Presidents’ Climate Leadership Commitment signatories via an API